-NOC techs are constantly researching anomalous activities, making adjustments, and they can marshal resources—some that would only be used periodically in a standalone managed services setting – to respond to emergency situations.
-Additional NOC capabilities include:
+NOC techs constantly research anomalous activities on the network, make technical adjustments, and can marshal extensive resources—some that would only be used rarely by an in-house IT services provider—to respond to emergency situations.

 The NOC provides back end maintenance, problem resolution and support, so that the MSP can respond to issues as they arise and ensure client uptime.
 The help desk, on the other hand, is a call center –designed to field front-line questions directly from end-clients who are actively experiencing some issue.
-In other words – if an end-user is having a problem, they can call the help desk.
+In other words, if an end-user is having a problem, they can call the help desk.
 If the MSP is having a problem, they’ll contact the NOC.

 While they may look and sound similar, there are major differences in the objectives of a network operations center and a security operations center, otherwise known as a SOC.